flipcomputing/apprentice-boot-camp-web/README.md

 ---

 &nbsp;

 # Overview
 - A sample database based on a fictional retail company (Sequel-Mart).
-- A basic front-end using vanilla HTML, CSS & Javascript that shows how a database-driven relationship to a back-end web server could be managed.
+- A basic front-end using vanilla HTML, CSS & Javascript with Express.
+It shows how a database-driven relationship to a back-end web server could be managed.

 &nbsp;